inshirah-idris/Airline-Tweet-Sentiment-Analysis/README.md

 <img src="./images/Pie_Chart.png" width="40%" height="40%">

-- Furthermore, the findings showed that XY company had the highest positive sentiment, whereas YX company had the most negative sentiment.
+- Furthermore, the results revealed that the United Company had the highest number of tweets, which resulted in the highest number of positive and negative sentiments.

 <img src="./images/stack_chart.png" width="40%" height="40%">